Things to do in the Southernmost City in Montenegro!

 and making the allure of Montenegro news on a massive scale and rightfully so, as this place is outstanding.
-Ulcinj is also home to the longest stretch of beach that faces the Adriatic sea from Montenegro; Velika Plaza, or the big beach, is 13 kilometres by 60 metres of picturesque seaside beach that pulls in families from far and wide and offers all of the things expected from a high quality beach break: ocean view accommodation, shops, beach and sea activities and games, and excellent restaurants.
+Ulcinj is also home to the longest stretch of beach that faces the Adriatic sea from Montenegro; Velika Plaza, or the Long Beach, is 13 kilometres by 60 metres of picturesque seaside beach that pulls in families from far and wide and offers all of the things expected from a high-quality beach break: ocean view accommodation, shops, beach and sea activities and games, and excellent restaurants.
 There are also galleries containing some of Montenegro’s and the world’s finest art and displays of local culture.

 Due to the nature of Ulcinj, many who visit tend to come back time and time again.
 This is partly due to the sheer beauty of the region and partly due to the fact that when people start to explore the surrounding area and its mountain foot villages, natural heritage sites, historically significant ancient ruins and monuments, and the mile upon mile of breathtaking beaches, they are equally impressed and intrigued by the country, which is a little too large to absorb in a mere two-week holiday break.

 Those who like to walk should sample some of the trails along the coastline, some of which take the holidaymaker past reefs and over cliff tops, and there are islands not far off the shore that make for an outstanding view; some of these islands are accessible from the shore or ports by boat excursions.

 Spiritual Hot Spots

 This beach is reputed to have health benefits due to the medicinal properties of the sulphites in the water of the natural springs on the stretch of the Adriatic coast.
 Many women benefit from the medicinal properties and treatments offered on the beach, which is exclusively for females and is also a nudist beach.

 Things to do

-Tour Ulcinj's ancient slave quarters, where Spanish writer Cervantes was once imprisoned
+- Tour Ulcinj's ancient slave quarters, where Spanish writer Cervantes was once imprisoned

-Stop for Turkish coffee at one of the many cafes of old town Ulcinj
+- Stop for Turkish coffee at one of the many cafes of Old Town Ulcinj

-Enjoy a long and lazy lunch at a restaurant along the Bojana river
+- Enjoy a long and lazy lunch at a restaurant along the Bojana river